aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

    > **Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.

+1. Once the users are reflecting in the Azure AD, right click on the **lab-prerequisite** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
+This will configure the storage account with the naming convention `storage<DeploymentID>` and file share with the name `az140-22-profiles`

 ### Exercise 1: Implement FSLogix based profiles for Azure Virtual Desktop